marcadeant/all_stats/README.md

 # all_stats
- Python library for automated statisticals tests for all
+ Python library for automated statisticals tests for beginners

 # Installation